briandunn/flatware/README.md

 ### RSpec

-To run your entire suite with the default rspec options, just:
+To run your entire suite with the default rspec options add the `flatware-rspec` gem and just:

 ```sh
 $ flatware rspec